How To Measure The Effectiveness Of Corporate Training

-- Could the learners apply what they learned to improve their performance at work?
+- Were the learners able to apply what they learned to improve their performance at work?

 - What other benefits did the training program achieve?

-The answers to these questions help you determine if the training was worth your organization’s investment—and answering these questions requires measurement of the outcomes.
+The answers to these questions help you determine whether the training was worth your organization’s investment—and answering these questions requires measuring the outcomes.